e-io/metric-time-bot/MetricTimeTgBot/README.md

 # Metric time bot
-## Telegram bot settings:
+## Telegram bot @MetricTimeBot info:

 **Name:** Metric time bot

 **Description:** This bot provides you current metric time (10h) and converts granny's obsolete Babylonian time to metric time and back.
+You can press /start or /currentTime as example

+*Description (or "What can this bot do?") appears when user opens bot for a first time*

 **About:** As you may know, metric time is the new revolutionary type of time measuring.
  This bot tells metric time and converts it